Paridhicodes/FindPaws/README.md

 ### How it helped me?

-- It made the app development process more efficient and predicatable.
+- It made the app development process more efficient and predictable.
 - I worked on functionalities looking at them as smaller units of the larger app due to which the process was easy to handle, flexible and allowed more room to adjust new functionalities.